There’s a unique doctrine to the Seventh Day Adventist church that other Christian denominations and groups don’t share.

 “And let them make me a sanctuary; that I may dwell among them.
 According to all that I shew thee, after the pattern of the tabernacle, and the pattern of all the instruments thereof, even so shall ye make it” – Exodus 25:8-9

 There were also two permanent temple versions of this constructed.
 The first was in Jerusalem by King Soloman, which was then attacked and finally destroyed by the Babylonians in 586 BC.

 The second was when this was rebuilt decades later by people sent back from Babylon and was finally destroyed in 70 AD by the Romans.

 These are mirror images and copies of an actual real heavenly one that God resides in.

-There is basically three main rooms, or sections, to this sanctuary.
-Firstly, the outer court, secondly the main room called the Holy Place, and thirdly the smaller end-room called the Most Holy Place.
+There are basically three main rooms, or sections, to this sanctuary.
+Firstly, the outer court, secondly, the Holy Place's main room, and thirdly the smaller end-room called the Most Holy Place.

-These all have seven pieces of furniture between them that resemble the different roles that Christ plays during the process of salvation and redeeming us humans from sin and death.
+These all have seven pieces of furniture between them that resemble Christ's different roles during the process of salvation and redeeming us humans from sin and death.

 Revelation also provides a snapshot of these items in heaven.
-Christ is not only in heaven Himself at this point, but is actually providing these revelations to John directly.
+Christ is not only in heaven Himself but also provides these revelations to John directly.

 It’s also interesting to note Christ preparing a place for us in heaven.
 He implies that rooms are already there in heaven, and therefore He is completing ‘something’ to prepare us to be with Him when he returns to earth.